YeilowBucket/YeilowBucket/README.md

  ✧ I'm YeilowBucket, but you can just call me Bucket!

- ✧ This GitHub account is for PonyTown (Mainly to link my Carrd!)
+ ✧ This GitHub account is for PonyTown (Mainly to link my Strawpage!)

- ✧ Speaking of my strawpage...
+ ✧ Speaking of my Strawpage...
 You can find it HERE --> [https://arthurwalton.straw.page/](https://arthurwalton.straw.page/) OR you can look under my profile picture!

  ❗ IF YOU RECOGNISE ONE OF MY PONIES BUT THIS GITHUB ACCOUNT IS NOT ATTACHED, IT IS A COPIED PONY!